 - Attic bedroom conversion: If you are looking to add to your living space, the best return on investment comes from converting your attic into a bedroom.
 This project has about an 80% ROI because it adds square footage without changing the footprint or profile of your home.

 - Window replacement: Replacing aging windows has about a 75% to 80% ROI.
 These projects improve the appearance of your home and help with energy efficiency.

 - Deck addition: Adding a wooden deck has an average return on investment of 85%, not to mention that it gives you a place to spend time outdoors.
 This is an appealing renovation because it adds living space.

 - Home office conversion.
 Converting a spare bedroom into a home office by removing the closet and adding built-in storage might sound like a good idea, but the ROI is only about 45%.
 This is because many people do not need a home office and would prefer the extra bedroom.

 - Sunroom addition: Adding an enclosed sunroom will return only about 45% of your investment.
 Overall, you may be better off with just a deck, which is less expensive but has a similar added value.

 - Swimming pool: This is one of the lowest projects for ROI, primarily because potential buyers often don't want the added costs of maintenance and insurance.
 The actual ROI varies widely depending on your climate and how common pools are in your area.

 It is also worth mentioning that nearby home values affect the ROI on all of these projects.
-Your goal should be to have your home's value about near the median in your neighborhood, rather than pricing yourself out with fancy renovations or skimping in an upscale neighborhood.
-Through all of this, though, remember that any improvement could be worth it to you if you find personal value and plan to keep the house for a long time.
+Your goal should be to have your home's value about near the median in your neighborhood, rather than pricing yourself out with too many or too little renovations.
+Through all of this, remember that any improvement could be worth it to you if you find personal value and plan to keep the house for a long time.